madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 ## Conclusion and recommendations

-In case of albertoballesteros.com, I directly handle the creation of the products in the <code>json</code> file.
+In case of albertoballesteros.com, I directly handle the creation of the products in the `json` file.
 However, for my clients, this would be quite cumbersome.
-Instead, they can enter the products and their properties in a Google sheet (Excel) and then I convert this format into a <code>json</code> file that Eleventy can process.
+Instead, they can enter the products and their properties in a Google sheet (Excel) and then I convert this format into a `json` file that Eleventy can process.

 Each customer has individual needs.
 Shopify is the first choice for many because of its flexibility, ease of use and good value for money.
 Some large companies also use Shopify.